Japan's Police Chief Orders Thorough Protection Of Key Election Figures

 Date

-TOKYO, Oct 11 (NNN-NHK) – The chief of Japan's National Police Agency (NPA), called on officers across the country, to thoroughly protect important figures in the upcoming general election, local media reported.
+(MENAFN- IANS) Tokyo, Oct 11 (IANS) The chief of Japan's National Police Agency (NPA) has called on officers across the country to thoroughly protect important figures in the upcoming General Election, local media reported.

-NPA Commissioner General, Yasuhiro Tsuyuki, made the request at a meeting of top prefectural police officers, at the agency in Tokyo, Jiji Press reported.
+NPA Commissioner General Yasuhiro Tsuyuki made the request at a meeting of top prefectural police officers at the agency in Tokyo, Xinhua news agency reported quoting Jiji Press.

-Former Prime Minister, Shinzo Abe was gunned down during a Jul, 2022, House of Councillors election campaign speech, and an explosive was thrown towards Fumio Kishida, while the then prime minister was on the Apr, 2023 Lower House by-election campaign trail.
+Former Prime Minister Shinzo Abe was gunned down during a July 2022 House of Councillors election campaign speech, and an explosive was thrown toward Fumio Kishida while the then-prime minister was on the April 2023 Lower House by-election campaign trail.

-Tsuyuki urged all the prefectural police department heads, to be“determined to execute every single measure to prevent similar incidents from happening again,” the report said.– NNN-NHK
+Tsuyuki urged all the prefectural police department heads to be "determined to execute every single measure to prevent similar incidents from happening again," the report said.

 Legal Disclaimer: